Casi Davis Flaunts Curves In A See-Through Crocheted Skirt Over A Sexy Bikini

-Casi Davis tantalized her 1.3 million Instagram followers with her latest post, a smoking hot double Instagram update that showcased her killer curves.
-Casi rocked a tiny bikini topped with a see-through crocheted skirt in the sizzling post.
+Casi Davis tantalized her 1.3 million Instagram followers with her latest post, a smoking-hot double-snap update that showcased her killer curves.
+In the new share, Casi rocked a tiny bikini topped with a see-through crocheted skirt.

 In the first snap, Casi posed with her back to the camera, showing off her gravity-defying derriere.
 She didn’t include a geotag to indicate exactly where the snap was taken, but a sandy beach was visible in the background, and Casi stood amidst a mass of long, dry grass dotted through the sand.

-On top, she rocked a simple string bikini top that tied in the middle of her back, leaving plenty of sun-kissed skin exposed.
-She paired the bikini top with matching a thong bottom that left little to the imagination.
-However, Casi added an additional layer which added a bit of a seductive peek-a-boo element to her beach attire.
+She rocked a simple string bikini top that tied in the middle of her back, leaving plenty of sun-kissed skin exposed.
+She paired the top with a matching thong bottom that left little to the imagination.
+However, Casi included an additional layer that provided a seductive peek-a-boo element to her beach attire.

-Over top of the bikini bottoms, Casi rocked a crocheted maxi skirt with a waistband that came right at her natural waist, accentuating her voluptuous hourglass shape.
+Over the top of the bikini bottoms, Casi rocked a crocheted maxi skirt with a waistband that hit at her natural waist, accentuating her voluptuous hourglass shape.
 The material of the skirt was completely see-through, and put Casi’s derriere and toned legs on full display.
 The ensemble was from the online retailer Fashion Nova, and Casi made sure to tag the brand in the picture itself as well as in the caption of the post.

-Her long blond locks cascaded down her back in beachy waves, and she had a pair of round sunglasses perched on the bridge of her nose in the first snap.
+Her long blond locks cascaded down her back in beachy waves, and she had a pair of round sunglasses perched on the bridge of her nose.

-Casi followed up the first picture with a second sexy shot that showcased the front of the look.
-She reclined in the sand, and her body was angled towards the camera rather than away from it.
+Casi followed up the first picture with a sexy shot that showcased the front of the look.
+She reclined in the sand, and her body was angled toward the camera rather than away from it.
 The front of her bikini top consisted of little more than two triangular pieces of fabric that covered her assets and revealed a thrilling amount of cleavage.
 She extended her legs, and every inch of her curvaceous thighs and calves was visible through the crocheted material of the skirt.

-Her followers absolutely loved the sizzling update, and the post racked up over 24,700 likes within just 15 hours.
+The model’s followers absolutely loved the sizzling update, and the post racked up over 24,700 likes within just 15 hours.
 It also received 157 comments from her eager fans.

-“I’m in love with you and this pic,” one fan said.
+“I’m in love with you and this pic,” one person said.

 “Stunning Mermaid!” another follower added, loving the whole vibe of her overall look in the post.

-“You are always absolutely beautiful and stunning not to mention perfect,” one fan said, followed by a string of emoji.
+“You are always absolutely beautiful and stunning not to mention perfect,” was a third response, followed by a string of emoji.

-“Girl you’re fire,” another commented simply.
+“Girl you’re fire,” a fourth admirer commented.

 Recently, as The Inquisitr reported, Casi shared another sizzling shot in which she rocked a thong bikini while hanging out on the beach.